Caidenjoh/PROG7313_POE_Part2/README.md

 - Sometimes the first run on a new device takes longer than 5 minutes so it might timeout the app when starting up, but if you run it again after that it should run the app perfectly fine.
 - Points are currently static but can be made dynamic in the future by passing data via `Intent`
 - The view graph page currently is not implemented because the POE only says it needs it for Part 3.
 The other graph on the home screen however is functional.
+- We used Pixel 8a API 28 for our emulator phone

 ---